crismorec/elevatorTestCsharp/README.md

 🖥️ How to Run

-    Open the solution .sln in Visual Studio 2022 or VS Code.
+    Open the solution .sln in Visual Studio 2022.

     Build the solution for restore the dependencies.

     Run elevatorTest for see the terminal with the simulation.

-    (Optional) Open Test Explorer and run all tests for see the green checks.
+    Open Test Explorer and run all tests for see the green checks.